Used Car Purchases: What to do When Your Car Does Not Work Properly

 You cannot sue to cancel the contract in Small Claims Court.

-First read the "How do I Prepare for Trial?" section in our Small Claims Court publication.
+First read the "How do I Get Ready for Trial?" section in our Small Claims Court publication.
 It has practical suggestions and tips to use as you get your case ready.

 Important papers and documents you should bring to court include: